Energy Conditions and Quantum Information: Energy conditions and quantum field theory

-The Bisognano-Wichmann theorem states that the vacuum modular Hamiltonian is the Hamiltonian for the uniformly accelerating observer, i.e. $K_A^{(\Omega)} = 2\pi\, K$.
-The physical interpretation of this theorem is as follows.
-Starting from $x_1 \ge 0$ at the initial time, the uniformly accelerating observer cannot obtain the information about $x_1 \le 0$ at the same time, since even the signal with the speed of light never reaches the observer (for this observer, $x_1 < 0$ is regarded as the inside of the black hole).
-Thus, the system with this observer is described by the vacuum reduced density matrix $\sigma_A$, even if the total system is in a pure state (vacuum).
-Furthermore, $\Omega_A = e^{-2\pi K}$ implies that the Rindler observer perceives a thermal bath at inverse temperature $\beta = 2\pi$.
+The Bisognano-Wichmann theorem states that the vacuum full modular Hamiltonian coincides with the Rindler Hamiltonian, $\hat K_A^{(\Omega)} = 2\pi\, K$.
+The physical implication of this theorem is as follows.
+Starting from $x^1 > 0$ at the initial time, the uniformly accelerating observer cannot obtain the information about $x^1 \le 0$ at the same time, since even the signal with the speed of light never reaches the observer (for this observer, $x^1 < 0$ is regarded as the inside of the black hole).
+Thus, the system as seen by this observer is described by the Hamiltonian $K_R$, which is the restriction of $K$ to the right Rindler wedge:\footnote{$K_R$ may not be a well-defined operator.
+See \cite{Witten:2021unn,AliAhmad:2023etg} for further discussion.}

+On the other hand, assuming that quantum field theory has a tensor factorized Hilbert space under some UV regularization, the system of the observer may be characterized by the reduced density matrix $\Omega_A = e ^{-K_A^{(\Omega)}}$, where $K_A^{(\Omega)}$ is the modular Hamiltonian.
+The Bisognano-Wichmann theorem then implies $K_A^{(\Omega)} = 2\pi\,K_R$, so that $\Omega_A = e^{-2\pi K_R}$.
+This shows that the Rindler observer perceives a thermal bath at inverse temperature $\beta = 2\pi$, even though the total system is in a pure state.

-While the Bisognano-Wichmann theorem holds in any relativistic quantum field theory, there is another expression for the modular Hamiltonian in conformal field theory (CFT).
+While the Bisognano-Wichmann theorem holds in any relativistic quantum field theory (under certain condition), there is another expression for the modular Hamiltonian in conformal field theory (CFT).
 Let region $A$ be the solid ball of radius $R$ centered at the origin: $A=\{ X^0=0,\, 0\le r \le R\}$.
-Here, $r\equiv \sqrt{ \sum_{i=1}^{d-1} (X^i)^2}$ is the radius of the spherical coordinates in the constant-time slice.
-The Rindler wedge is mapped to the causal domain $D[A]$ of the solid ball $A$, by conformal transformation, called the CHM map \cite{Casini:2011kv} (figure \ref{fig:causal_domain}):
+Here, $r:= \sqrt{ \sum_{i=1}^{d-1} (X^i)^2}$ is the radius of the spherical coordinates in the constant-time slice.
+The Rindler wedge is mapped to the causal domain $D(A)$ of the solid ball $A$, by conformal transformation, called the CHM map \cite{Casini:2011kv} (figure \ref{fig:causal_domain}):

-where $c^{\mu}=(0,1/(2R),\vec{0}\,)$.
+where $x^0=t$ and $c^{\mu}=(0,1/(2R),\vec{0}\,)$.
 This means that, in CFT, the vacuum reduced density matrix of the right half-space is related to $\Omega_A$ by a unitary transformation.
 Then, the modular Hamiltonian of $\Omega_A$ is given by \cite{Casini:2011kv,Hislop:1981uh}

+It follows that the full modular Hamiltonian $\hat K^{(\Omega)}_A$ takes the same form as \eqref{spherical_modular_hamiltonian} with the integration over the entire time slice $X^0=0$.
+While the derivation of $\hat K^{(\Omega)}_A$ was not fully rigorous, the resulting expression can be shown to hold exactly in the case of a free massless scalar field \cite{Longo:2020amm}.